 The statewide strategic planning process has incorporated a large number of avenues through which the provider network and other customers can provide input regarding the department's direction.
 (These are listed under Question 1.1.)
-This improves the department's ability to serve as an effective leader in the substance abuse field, and it improves communication by gaining knowledge of those issues that are deemed critical by the provider network as a customer group.
-In addition, the annual CCR process has provided DAODAS with an invaluable opportunity to identify and address the concerns of the local provider network firsthand.
+This improves the department's ability to serve as an effective leader in the substance abuse field, and it improves communication by gaining knowledge of those issues that are deemed critical by the provider network, as a customer group, and other stakeholders who are critical to mission accomplishment.
+In addition, the annual Coordinated County Review (CCR) process has provided DAODAS with an invaluable opportunity to identify and address the concerns of the local provider network firsthand.
+On a collaborative basis, and through the efforts of the Joint Council on Children and Adolescents, the agency has been able to implement a statewide screen for services, in conjunction with the Department of Mental Health, the Department of Social Services, and the Department of Juvenile Justice.
+The result is a "no wrong door" approach to services and increased points of access for substance abuse referral and treatment.

 The provider network's committee structure continues to be the main "listening-and-learning" method for keeping the department current with changing customer needs.
 This effort is based on working together, either through teams or through standing and issue-specific committees, to address any needs/requirements that may arise.
 This effort can also include stakeholders other than the provider network, as partner requirements involve bringing many actors to the table for discussion, review, decision-making, and evaluation purposes.
+For partner agencies, the lessons learned from efforts at treating the co-occurring population have kept the programs relevant and provided for continuous improvement.
+This too has worked for the implementation of a SBIRT paradigm for pregnant women, which is to be piloted during FY12 in conjunction with Medicaid enrollees in the Medical Homes Network.

-DAODAS worked toward increasing communication during FY10, continuing to hold many forums to share evidence-based practices, disseminate national and state alcohol and other drug abuse information, update the provider network on the direction of the department, and adjust the strategic goals and objectives that resulted from a difficult budget year.
-The department asks for feedback, not only during these meetings, but through personal contact with the agency director or any member of the EMT.
+DAODAS worked toward increasing communication during FY11, continuing to hold many forums to share evidence-based practices, disseminate national and state alcohol and other drug abuse information, update the provider network on the direction of the department, and adjust the strategic goals and objectives that resulted from scarce state and federal resources.
+The department requests feedback, not only during these meetings, but through personal contact with the agency director or any member of the Executive Management Team.

-The department also resolves and then tracks complaints that may occur while implementing its programs and services, particularly the Alcohol and Drug Safety Action Program (ADSAP).
+The department resolves and then tracks complaints that may occur while implementing its programs and services, particularly the Alcohol and Drug Safety Action Program (ADSAP).
 These complaints are analyzed and used as learning tools in the dissemination of information during quarterly meetings of providers, and they form the basis of problem resolution statewide.

-In addition, a more formalized customer-complaint process has been instituted to better meet the needs of both the citizen-client and the provider about whom the client may have complained.
+In addition, a more formalized customer-complaint process has been instituted to better meet the needs of both the client and the provider about whom the client may have complained.
 Real-time communication is utilized so that complaints can be resolved by all the parties involved.

 DAODAS continues to work with its provider network as one of its chief customer groups.
 The agency has sought to better understand the providers' requirements by working within its committee structure and within the county planning process.
-As a result, the quality of care delivered by the provider network is addressed, along with significant opportunities to address customer needs around national accreditation, treatment outcomes, quality assurance standards, and other contractual/financial concerns.
+As a result, the quality of care delivered by the provider network is enhanced, along with significant opportunities to address customer needs around national accreditation, treatment outcomes, quality assurance standards, and other contractual/financial requirements.